Pink Flag

-Pink Flag is the debut studio album by the British post-punk band Wire.
-It was released in November 1977 through Harvest Records.
+Pink Flag is the debut album by the British post-punk band Wire.
+It was released on 25 November 1977 through Harvest Records.
 It was produced by Mike Thorne, recorded from September to October, 1977, in Advision Studios, London.
 The album was acclaimed on release, and has since been highly influential; today it is regarded as a landmark in the development of post-punk music.

 Critical reception

 Reviewing in 1978 for The Village Voice, Robert Christgau called Pink Flag a "punk suite", praised its "simultaneous rawness and detachment" and detected a rock-and-roll irony similar to but "much grimmer and more frightening" than the Ramones.
 In a 1978 Trouser Press review, Ira Robbins said that "Wire [push] minimalism to new heights" and that the band "dredges up images of...beat poetry--short fragments of impressions set to music."
 He further said that the 21 tracks are "not songs...There's no easy structure or meter.
 Each explores or describes or electrifies or challenges.
 There's no easy listening ...
 I can't say this is an enjoyable album.
 Maybe it's just a stupid bit of rubbish.
 But you won't know unless you find out."

 In a retrospective review, Steve Huey of AllMusic opined that Pink Flag was "perhaps the most original debut album to come out of the first wave of British punk" and also "recognizable, yet simultaneously quite unlike anything that preceded it.
 Pink Flags enduring influence pops up in hardcore, post-punk, alternative rock, and even Britpop, and it still remains a fresh, invigorating listen today: a fascinating, highly inventive rethinking of punk rock and its freedom to make up your own rules."
 Retrospectively, Trouser Press called the album "a brilliant 21-song suite" in which the band "manipulated classic rock song structure by condensing them into brief, intense explosions of attitude and energy, coming up with a collection of unforgettable tunes".
 Pitchfork writer Joe Tangari summarized the album as "a fractured snapshot of punk alternately collapsing in on itself and exploding into song-fragment shrapnel."